zold-io/blog.zold.io/_posts/2018/11/2018-11-15-mobile-mining.md

 have a central ledger.
 Each wallet has its own list of transactions and there is no reason for nodes to compete with the entire network in order to earn fees (known as "taxes").
-With Zold they compete with just a few of their neighbour machines.
+With Zold they compete with just a few of their neighbor machines.
 Who gets the reward is decided by the paying wallet owner.

 Thanks to this significant architectural advantage, Zold nodes can be, and will